 We moved to this little piece of heaven in October 2018 from Namibia, and are in the process of transforming the farm to a self sufficient, organic farm and nature retreat centre and workshop venue with accommodation.
 We are busy with alien clearing (wattles, blue gum), as well as using it for construction, and we are looking into reforestation.

 The goal is to provide a living example of a more connected, responsible and holistic way of living.
 We are already off grid, and have solar ovens, a solar rig, rainwater tanks for our water supply, etc.

-Jani is a transformational facilitator & holistic healer and Fabian a consultant & teacher for organic gardening and permaculture.
+Jani is a holistic therapist and Fabian a consultant & teacher for organic gardening and permaculture.

-We have a dog, puppy, two kittens and Muscovy ducks (more animals are planned for later;) and there are bushbuck, wild pigs, porcupines, caracal and guinea fowl that roam the farm.
+We have dogs, cats and Muscovy ducks (more animals are planned for later;) and there are bushbuck, wild pigs, porcupines, caracal and guinea fowl that roam the farm.
 We have also spotted the exotic Knysna Turaco, and are frequently visited by Jackal buzzards!

 This part of South Africa has exceedingly beautiful afromontane forests, beaches, water falls, hikes, kayaking, paragliding, surfing, sailing, kloofing, mountain biking, birdwatching and pretty much any other activity you can think of - all in a 40km radius from the farm.

 The farm is very quiet and peaceful and is only 7kms from a main highway and 9kms from a beautiful beach.